RedisLabs/redislabs-docs/content/rc/security/database-security/tls-ssl.md

 ### Download CA certificates

-If you don't have the Redis Cloud CA certificates, you can download them from the admin console:
+If you don't have the Redis Cloud CA certificates, you can download them from the Redis Cloud console:

-1. Either select **Account Settings** from the admin console menu or go to the database's **Configuration** screen.
+1. Either select **Account Settings** from the Redis Cloud console menu or go to the database's **Configuration** screen.

 1. Go to the **Security** section.